sufyaans/hashtag_fitness_github/README.md

 To run the application follow the link below,
 https://drive.google.com/drive/folders/18ohawPLLloHDdEtrjyrZ45kCKbTVbn5a?usp=sharing

 This link sends you to a Google Drive that contains an APK file for the app which you can easily download onto an Android device and run.
 The file is named app-release.apk, which is saved in a folder labelled KIIPFIT APK FILE.
+The APK file can also be located in the Gitlab in the same area as this README file.